akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Margaret was silent for a moment.
 "You did what you could."

 "Did I?"
-Beatrice's voice was sharp.
+Beatrice’s voice was sharp.
 "I was tired.
 I was busy.
 I told her to come back tomorrow.
 Tomorrow came.
 She did not."

 "You are not God, child.
 You cannot mend every broken thing."

 Beatrice shook her head.
 "It is not about mending.
 It is about... seeing.
 I saw her.
 And then I looked away."

-Margaret reached over and stilled Beatrice's restless hands.
+Margaret reached over and stilled Beatrice’s restless hands.
 "You are too hard on yourself."

 "Perhaps."
 Beatrice pulled her hands free.